Balanced data assimilation for highly-oscillatory mechanical systems: Abstract

 \section{Abstract}

 Data assimilation algorithms are used to estimate the states of a dynamical system using partial and noisy observations.
 The ensemble Kalman filter has become a popular data assimilation scheme due to its simplicity and robustness for a wide range of application areas.
-Nevertheless, the ensemble Kalman filter also has limitations due to its inherent Gaussian and linearity assumptions.
-These limitations can manifest themselves in dynamically inconsistent state estimates.
-We investigate this issue in this paper for highly oscillatory Hamiltonian systems with a dynamical behavior which satisfies certain balance relations.
-We first demonstrate that the standard ensemble Kalman filter can lead to estimates which do not satisfy those balance relations, ultimately leading to filter divergence.
-We also propose two remedies for this phenomenon in terms of blended time-stepping schemes and ensemble-based penalty methods.
-The effect of these modifications to the standard ensemble Kalman filter are discussed and demonstrated numerically for two model scenarios.
-First, we consider balanced motion for highly oscillatory Hamiltonian systems and, second, we investigate thermally embedded highly oscillatory Hamiltonian systems.
-The first scenario is relevant for applications from meteorology while the second scenario is relevant for applications of data assimilation to molecular dynamics.
+Nevertheless, this filter also has limitations due to its inherent assumptions of Gaussianity and linearity, which can manifest themselves in the form of dynamically inconsistent state estimates.
+This issue is investigated here for balanced, slowly evolving solutions to highly oscillatory Hamiltonian systems which are prototypical for applications in numerical weather prediction.
+It is demonstrated that the standard ensemble Kalman filter can lead to state estimates that do not satisfy the pertinent balance relations and ultimately lead to filter divergence.
+Two remedies are proposed, one in terms of blended asymptotically consistent time-stepping schemes, and one in terms of minimization-based post-processing methods.
+The effects of these modifications to the standard ensemble Kalman filter are discussed and demonstrated numerically for balanced motions of two prototypical Hamiltonian reference systems.